AY2526S1-CS2103T-T14-2/tp/docs/DeveloperGuide.md

 This might be problematic as those symbols are used in legal names commonly seen in Singapore.
 We plan to refine name field in the future such that it can take in these symbols and accept names like `Karthik s/o Ramesh` when creating a new client.
+It was not the first thing we fixed as it is not expected of ClientHub to strictly store legal names, it instead stores preferred names.
 2. Currently, our GUI is not capable of showing name, email and company fields that are too long, as the GUI truncates those fields, ending them off with `...`.
 This is problematic as we will lose those values to the truncation.